 • Capital City: Bern

-As one of the safest countries for banking, Switzerland has several entries in the top 10 safest banks in Europe.
-The policy of neutrality has played a critical role in maintaining Switzerland’s safety, political stability, and distance from violence.
-The Swiss have long experienced a peaceful environment, free from the threat of war or turmoil.
+As one of the safest countries for banking, Switzerland has several entries in the safest banks in Europe.
+The policy of neutrality has played a critical role in maintaining Switzerland’s safety, political stability, and distance from turmoil.
+The Swiss have long experienced a peaceful environment, free from the threat of war or violence.

-On the Global Passport Index, Switzerland ranks fourth because of its high investment category scores, making it a top destination for global investors.
+On the Global Passport Index, Switzerland ranks fourth because of its high investment category scores, making it a top destination for global entrepreneurs.
+The Swiss Residence Permit allows high-net-worth individuals to acquire residency in the country.

 6. Singapore